Care Home Staffing in Middlesbrough: Complete Guide

 Qualifications & Certifications Required

-- DBS Enhanced Clearance (Disclosure and Barring Service) – mandatory before starting
+- Enhanced DBS Disclosure (Disclosure and Barring Service) – mandatory for all care roles

-- First Aid at Work or Emergency First Aid at Work certificate
+- First Aid at Work or First Aid Level 3 (Health & Social Care) – increasingly expected

 Key Employers & Industry in Middlesbrough